 Postdoctoral Research Associates

-Dr. Rachel Cochrane (2019-present)
+Dr. Rachel Cochrane (Jan 2019-present)

 Rachel grew up in Portadown, Northern Ireland, and obtained a BSc.
 (Hons) in Medicinal Chemistry from Queen's University Belfast in 2010.
 Later that year she began her PhD in Organic Chemistry under the supervision of Prof. John C. Vederas at the University of Alberta, Canada.
 There, her research focused on the use of biochemical tools to study iterative polyketide synthase enzymes that produce important biologically active molecules.
 Since joining the Cochrane lab in early 2019, Rachel has been working on the synthesis of labelled bacterial glycolipids to study the mechanism of action of bacterial glycolipid-processing enzymes.
 In her spare time she enjoys hanging out with her two kids and maintaining her collection of cacti and succulent plants.

-Ross Ballantine (2017-present)
+Dr Ross Ballantine (Jan 2021-present)

 Ross Ballantine grew up in Moira, Co.
 Down and graduated with a Master’s degree in Chemistry from Queen’s University Belfast in 2017.
 For his final year project, he studied the mechanochemical synthesis of hybrid nanocages, that had not previously been reported, with important applications in drug delivery and catalysis as part of the James Group.
 Following graduation, he re-joined the James Group and continued carrying out research on hybrid nanocage synthesis before beginning his post-graduate studies.
 His current research in the Cochrane Lab focuses on making new analogues of antimicrobial peptides and studying how this affects antimicrobial activity and receptor binding.
 Outside of the lab, Ross enjoys playing the piano, reading, painting and spending time with his dog Alfie!

-Samantha Bann (2018)
+Samantha Bann (Oct 2019-present)